bbc/tams/docs/appnotes/0003-tag-names.md

 The type is a `boolean`.
 It is used to indicate the Source should be excluded from HLS manifest generation.
 Defaults to `false` if the tag is not set.

-### auth_classes

-Status: **Experimental**

-Suggested as a way to build lightweight Attribute-based Access Control in [AppNote0016: Authorisation in TAMS workflows](./0016-authorisation-in-tams-workflows.md).
-A comma separated list of auth classes used to derive permissions on the Source.

 ### language_code